forem/forem/docs/backend/auth-apple.md

 #### Beta support

 This authentication provider is currently marked as beta.
 This means it will be available but hidden from public access until more thoroughly tested.
-Once fully configured you will only be able to see provider button by adding a custom state parameter to the registration path `/enter?state=beta_providers_enabled`.

-If you want to make this feature publicly available (without the state parameter) you can enable the feature flag from the Rails console with `Flipper.enable(:apple_auth)`
+If you want to make this feature publicly available (without the state parameter) you can enable the `apple_auth` feature flag from the Flipper dashboard or the Rails console with `Flipper.enable(:apple_auth)`.

 # Apple Developer Portal Configuration